danbz/aesthetic-programming/1-gettingstarted/Readme.md

 * `function setup()` - Code within this function will only run once by the sketch.
 We usually put things like setting up the canvas size to define the basic sketch setup.
 * `function draw()` - Code within this function will keep on looping, and that means the function draw() is called on each frame.
 The default rate is 60 frames/times per second, and this is especially useful when things are in motion or constantly being captured.

-Let's try to input these code into the sketch to draw a canvas with a changing background in different intensity of the red color, then the sketch will further draw an ellipse locating somewhere on the top left corner.
+Let's try to input these code into the sketch to draw a canvas with a changing background (between white and black color), then the sketch will further draw an ellipse locating somewhere on the top left corner.
 (Double check the spelling and punctuation like curly brackets and semi-colons, indicating the scope of the function and end of the line respectively.
 Details of the code will be further explained later)

 ```javascript
 function setup() {